Signed in as:

 For 16+ years, Scott Hanton has been trusted by hundreds of buyers and sellers, in every price bracket.

-See just a few of Scott's listings below.
+See all of Scott's listings here.

 A grand and stately, detached 4 bedroom home on a coveted corner lot with parking for 2 cars and a huge front porch.
 Brand new hardwood, brand new kitchen appliances on main level, 3 full bathrooms, 4+2 bedrooms.